top of page

 Try this:

-• Do regular short walk-throughs and leave a sticky note of encouragement or a follow-up idea.
+• Do regular short walk-throughs and leave sticky notes of encouragement or follow-up ideas.

 • Celebrate small wins out loud.